Seismic code

 Seismic codes or earthquake codes are building codes designed to protect property and life in buildings in case of earthquakes.
 The need for such codes is reflected in the saying, "Earthquakes don't kill people—buildings do."
-Or in expanded version, “Earthquakes do not injure or kill people.
-Poorly built manmade structures injure and kill people.”
+Or in expanded version, "Earthquakes do not injure or kill people.
+Poorly built manmade structures injure and kill people".

-Seismic codes were created and developed as a response to major earthquakes which have caused devastation in highly populated regions.
+Seismic codes were created and developed as a response to major earthquakes, including 1755 Lisbon, 1880 Luzon, and 1908 Messina which have caused devastation in highly populated regions.
 Often these are revised based on knowledge gained from recent earthquakes and research findings, and as such they are constantly evolving.
 There are many seismic codes used worldwide.
 Most codes at their root share common fundamental approaches regarding how to design buildings for earthquake effects, but will differ in their technical requirements and will have language addressing local geologic conditions, common construction types, historic issues, etc.

 Origin

 The 1755 Lisbon earthquake (Portugal) resulted in prescriptive rules for building certain kinds of buildings common in the area.

 Following the 1908 Messina earthquake (Italy), the Royal Government of Italy established Geological Committee and Engineering Committee in early 1909 to study the disaster and recommend earthquake disaster mitigation measures.
 The Engineering Committee, after studying the lateral load resistance of buildings which survived the earthquake motion, recommended that the seismic ratio (seismic acceleration divided by the gravity acceleration) equal to 1/12 for the first floor and 1/8 for the floors above should be used in seismic design of buildings.
 The Committee proposed equivalent vertical forces much larger than the horizontal forces because vertical motion acted as impacts.
 This is believed to be the first known quantitative recommendation of design seismic forces in the history of seismic codes.
 The recommendation was adopted in Royal Decree No. 573 of April 29, 1915.
 The height of the buildings was limited to two stories, and the first story should be designed for a horizontal force equal to 1/8 the second floor weight and the second story for 1/6 of the roof weight.

 The 1923 Great Kantō earthquake (Japan) and earlier events inspired Japanese engineer Toshikata Sano to develop a lateral force procedure that was officially implemented in the 1924 Japanese Urban Building Law, which directed engineers to design buildings for horizontal forces of about 10% of the weight of the building.

 In 1925, the city of Santa Barbara, California, added a building code requirement that structures be designed to withstand horizontal forces, but was nonspecific regarding design loads or procedure.
 This is considered to be the first explicit policy and legal consideration of the seismic safety of structures in the U.S. The city of Palo Alto, California, led by professors at Stanford, also added similar language to its building code in 1926.